A Gamma-convergence approach to large deviations: Introduction

 A \emph{Large Deviations principle} (LDP) for $(\mu_n)$ on $X$ is then classically defined as an exponential version of the inequalities on closed and open sets stated above for the narrow convergence; and the Brycs-Varadhan theorem \cite[Chapter 4.4]{DZ} can be regarded as a Large Deviations' (LD) analog of the characterization of narrow convergence by the convergence of integrals of continuous bounded functions.

 In this paper, we further extend the analogies between narrow convergence and LD to other characterizations.
-It is easy to see that the narrow convergence $\mu_n \to \mu$ is equivalent to the $\Gamma$-convergence of the relative entropy functional $H(\cdot|\mu_n)$ to $H(\cdot|\mu)$ and also to the $\Gamma$-convergence of the maps $K\mapsto -\log \mu_n(K)$ to $K\mapsto -\log \mu(K)$, where the compact subsets $K$ of $X$ are equipped with the Hausdorff topology.
+At least when $X$ is compact, it is easy to see that the narrow convergence $\mu_n \to \mu$ is equivalent to the $\Gamma$-convergence of the relative entropy functional $H(\cdot|\mu_n)$ to $H(\cdot|\mu)$ and also to the $\Gamma$-convergence of the maps $K\mapsto -\log \mu_n(K)$ to $K\mapsto -\log \mu(K)$, where the compact subsets $K$ of $X$ are equipped with the Hausdorff topology (which indeed coincides with the Kuratowski topology on compact sets).
 In section~\ref{s:3} we provide the LD analogs of these statements, proving in particular that LD is also a notion of convergence in a metric space $\mc W(X)$, containing both probability measures and functionals.
 Thus convergence of measures to measures in $\mc W(X)$ is equivalent to the narrow convergence, convergence of functionals to functionals is equivalent to $\Gamma$-convergence, and convergence of measures to functionals is indeed LD, see Theorem~\ref{t:topol} for a precise statement.
-It is worth to remark that various approaches to LD are possible by the means of variational analysis of the relative entropy functional \cite{DE}, the one in this paper being indeed inspired by the techniques in \cite{J}.
+It is worth to remark that various approaches to LD are possible by the means of variational analysis of the relative entropy functional \cite{DE}, the one in this paper being indeed inspired by the techniques in \cite{J,Ma}.

 In section~\ref{s:4} we apply the results in section~\ref{s:3} to get some general properties of LDP.
 Proposition~\ref{p:exrepr} gives some explicit representations of the LD rate functionals, that generalize the so-called Laplace-Varadhan method for proving LDPs.
 In Proposition~\ref{p:contr} a version of a so-called contraction principle is provided for measurable (not just continuous) contraction maps.
 In Theorem~\ref{t:coupled} we give sufficient conditions to recover a LDP for a coupled system of metric random variables, from the LDPs for the (independent) components of an associated system with frozen variables.
 In Theorem~\ref{t:sanov}, we apply the results in section~\ref{s:3}-\ref{s:4} to provide a second order version of the Sanov theorem for triangular arrays of i.i.d.\ random variables whose law also satisfies a LDP (see the discussion in section~\ref{s:6} for applications).